Carrie Fisher, Star Wars’ iconic Princess Leia, dies aged 60

 A family statement, given to People Magazine, said: “It is with a very deep sadness that Billie Lourd confirms that her beloved mother Carrie Fisher passed away at 8:55 this morning.
 She was loved by the world and she will be missed profoundly.”

-She was also known for roles in The Blues Brothers, When Harry Met Sally, Her Sisters and more recently, her cameo in Jay & Silent Bob Strike Back.
+She was also known for roles in The Blues Brothers, The Burbs, When Harry Met Sally, Her Sisters and more recently, her cameo in Jay & Silent Bob Strike Back.

 Her youthful CGI likeness also appeared in Rogue One: A Star Wars Story, which was released earlier this month, an appearance which now gains more poignancy.

-Tributes have poured in for the actress, including this tweet from co-star Mark Hamill
+Tributes have poured in for the actress, including this tweet from co-star Mark Hamill:

+Star Wars creator George Lucas said: "Carrie and I have been friends most of our adult lives.
+She was extremely smart; a talented actress, writer and comedienne with a very colorful personality that everyone loved.

+"In Star Wars she was our great and powerful princess - feisty, wise and full of hope in a role that was more difficult than most people might think.
+My heart and prayers are with Billie, Debbie and all Carrie's family, friends and fans.
+She will be missed by all.
+George Lucas."

 Share your favourite Carrie Fisher moments in the comments section below.